 Cor blimey guvnor, pour us another brew and get a crumpet toasted before I head up the apples and pears.
 If you’re an Anglophile like we are, that just made perfect sense.
 Honestly.
-Whether you understood that or not, one things for sure, The Really Quite Good British Cookbook – is well, really quite good.
+Whether you understood that or not, one things for sure, The Really Quite Good British Cookbook (affiliate link) – is well, really quite good.

 The cook book is a collection of recipes from some of Britain’s most well known food heroes.
 Each was asked, “What do you cook for the people you love?”, and this compilation of recipes is their collective response, each with a suitably delicious looking photograph for reference.

 Jamie Oliver, Nigella Lawson, Raymond Blanc, Gordon Ramsay, Delia Smith, James Martin, Nigel Slater, Marco Pierre White…the list of contributors is a who’s who of Britain’s cooking talent.

 Recipes stretch the gamut taking in everything from brakfast to dessert and everything in between.
 Most are rated easy to moderate in terms of difficulty and are also broken down by prep and cook time.
 Dishes like Nigella Lawson’s Chocolate Guinness Cake

 Many of the dishes are quite approachable and accessible but as you might expect, some push the envelope on what the typical home chef might attempt.

 The breadth and depth of recipes might also change your perception of what British food actually is.
 Far from just fish and chips and boiled beef, the melting pot that is the British isles means flavors from far and wide: Morrocan Spiced Lamb sits happily alongside traditional Toad In the Hole.
 Morevoer there’s bucket loads of creativity too; dishes such as British Chicken ‘Musakhan’ and Chicken Tikka Masala Pie fuse tradition with creativity.